ThomasNeve/pySldWrap/README.md

 # pySldWrap

-PySldWrap is a python library used for altering SolidWorks models through the SolidWorks API.
-The API itself uses the windows COM interface whereas this library uses the pywin32 project (win32com python library) to communicate with the COM interface.
-The python scripts can then be used to modify the parameters of the SolidWorks models.
-A number of functions are implemented to interact with the SolidWorks software.
+PySldWrap is a python library used for altering and interacting with SolidWorks models through the SolidWorks API.
+A number of python functions are implemented to interact with the SolidWorks software.
 This includes features like

 - opening parts and assemblies
 - modifying sketches and extrudes